samuelthomas2774/nxapi/README.md

 # Use a specific NookLink user linked to the selected Nintendo Account
 # If more than 1 NookLink users exist by default the first user will be used
 nxapi nooklink user --islander 0x0123456789abcdef
-# --user can also be used to selecte a different Nintendo Account
+# --user can also be used to select a different Nintendo Account
 nxapi nooklink user --user 0123456789abcdef nxapi nooklink user --user 0123456789abcdef --islander 0x0123456789abcdef
 ```